-Immigration And The Prevention Of Insanity (Note 1)
+Immigration And The Prevention Of Insanity (1913)

 No other country in the world is being as profoundly influenced by immigration as our own.
-There has been no human migration in history like that, which has brought 24,000,000 persons to this country from Europe, Asia, and Africa since the close of the Civil War.
+There has been no human migration in history like that, which has brought 24,000,000 persons from Europe, Asia, and Africa to this country since the close of the Civil War.
 Many causes influence this vast movement of population, and these causes are rooted in the economic and political history of Europe.

 What means of protection have we against the admission of insane and mentally defective immigrants and those of inferior mental constitution?
 All measures of protection against any of the dangers of immigration must fall under one of three principal methods.
 We may arbitrarily stop immigration altogether, restrict large general groups of immigrants, or select immigrants according to various tests and standards of individual fitness.